gc-da11yn/gc-da11yn.github.io/.github/DEVELOPMENT.md

 ## Alerts

-We have three types of alerts that can be used either individually or together in yor webpage and their logic of it can be found in [alert include](https://github.com/gc-da11yn/gc-da11yn.github.io/blob/main/src/_includes/partials/alerts.njk), as per your needs.
+We have three types of alerts that can be used either individually or together in your webpage, as per your needs and their logic can be found in [alert include](https://github.com/gc-da11yn/gc-da11yn.github.io/blob/main/src/_includes/partials/alerts.njk)

 ### 1) isDraft
 #### What is the function of isDraft

 The isDraft variable is used to control whether or not an alert message includes a isDraft message.
 If the isDraft variable is set to true, the alert message will include the message that the content is still in draft and is not final.
-If it is  included at all, the "Draft" message will be excluded
+If it is  included not at all, the "Draft" message will be excluded

 #### How to trigger isDraft

-To trigger the isDraft variable in the front matter, you can set its value to true.
-Here's an example front matter that sets the isDraft variable to true:
+To trigger the isDraft variable in the front matter, you have to set its value to true.
+Here's an example of front matter that sets the isDraft variable to true:

     ---
     isDraft:true